Vienna terror attack: 'Islamist' motive suspected in deadly shootings | DW | 03.11.2020

-At least three people have been killed and 15 wounded in a series of shootings in Austria's capital.
+At least four people have been killed and 15 wounded in a series of shootings in Austria's capital.
 The Interior Ministry said the attack was carried out by at least one "Islamist terrorist."

-A terror attack in Vienna that left three people dead was carried out by at least one Islamic terrrorist, Austria's Interior Ministry said Tuesday.
+A terror attack in Vienna that left four people dead was carried out by at least one Islamic terrrorist, Austria's Interior Ministry said Tuesday.

 Interior Minister Karl Nehammer told a morning news conference that police shot dead a heavily armed attacker who was a sympathizer of the extremist group Islamic State.